charleshagen/website/_posts/guides/2022-05-27-multiscale-gradient-removal.md

 Performing MSGR is a relatively simple task,

-- First and foremost, load both the narrow-field and wide-field datasets into Pixinsight.
+- First and foremost, load both the narrow-field and wide-field datasets into PixInsight.
 MSGR can be done on monochrome or color images.
 - If the wide-field dataset contains any prominent gradients, remove them with Dynamic / Automatic Background Extraction.
 I recommend keeping the correction simple, low function degree, high smoothing, and/or few points far apart.
 - Create a duplicate of the narrow-field image and name it `Narrow`.
 Keep the original narrow-field image as it will be needed later for correction.
 - On the wide-field image, create a preview that is slightly wider than the field of view of the `Narrow` image.
 Apply the `StarAlign_Narrow` Icon or use the StarAlign process.
 The included process icon set (download above) contains all of the settings for each process.